- 1 Purpose

 4.5 Procedural changes

-All enquiries regarding proposed changes in space utilisation or planned requests for additional space are to be directed to the Executive Director (Facilities Management) using the Space Request pro forma available via the USQ Intranet.
+All enquiries regarding proposed changes in space utilisation or planned requests for additional space are to be directed to the Executive Director (Facilities Management) using the Space Request pro forma available via the UniSQ Intranet.

 Deans and Executive Directors/Group Managers should be aware that even the smallest re-assignment takes time to progress.
 The creation of new space, if approved, may take up to three (3) to five (5) years.